HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <tr><td>NHI-$add-name-1</td>
 <td>application can add a name to a patient record</td>
-<td>Add a nem to the selected NHI from list above with:
+<td>Add a name to the selected NHI from list above with:
 <li>a family name; AND</li>
 <li>a given name; AND</li>
 <li>one or more other given name(s); AND</li>